qinguorui2001/tp/docs/DeveloperGuide.md

 This allows users to specify their list and cut down on the amount of information displayed, selectively choosing those that the users would only like to see.

-The *Find Command* is a subclass of the *Command* class.
+The `FindCommand` is a subclass of the `Command` class.
 Once the user enters the `find` keyword, the `LogicManager` class will execute the command and pass the input to the `AddressBookParser` class to parse the given input.

-From this class, a specific parser class known as the `FindPersonCommandParser` is created and used to parse the input based on the *find* specificity.
+From this class, a specific parser class known as the `FindPersonCommandParser` is created and used to parse the input based on the `find` specificity.

 Next, the `FindPersonCommandParser` class returns a `FindPersonCommand` or an exception, depending on the validity of the command input.
 The